 “Don’t ever call my friends prostitutes,” Eun warned.
 “I mean it Peter—I will kick your fucking ass.”

 Peter wasn’t listening.
-His eyes were ticking back and forth.
-His hands and feet were tracing out martial arts movements; he was fantasizing about fighting off legions of samurai, beating their uptight asses while he was disguised as an old man or a humble farmer.
+His eyes were ticking back and forth, his hands and feet tracing out the vague outlines of exotic martial arts moves; he was deep in a fantasy where he fought off legions of samurai, beating their uptight asses while he was disguised as an old man or a humble farmer.